Close Menu

 What Is a Home Loan?

 A home loan refers to a loan that has been borrowed with the purpose of purchasing, constructing, or remodeling a home.
-The house you buy will be the collateral to the loan.
+The house you buy will be the collateral for the loan.

 Home loans are popular in India because they offer: